Lifting homotopy T-algebra maps to strict maps: Computations

 \begin{example} Let $C_2$ act on $KU$ via complex conjugation.
 The $C_2$-action on $\pi_* KU$ is trivial precisely on those homotopy groups generated by even powers of the Bott map.
 In particular, if we regard $S^4$ as having a trivial $C_2$ action we obtain a non-trivial map in the category of homotopy $C_2$-spectra.

-The spectral sequence of \Cref{thm:main} computing the homotopy groups of the space of $C_2$-equivariant maps from $S^0$ to $KU$ is (the connective cover of) the homotopy fixed point spectral sequence.
-After 2-completion this spectral sequence converges to the homotopy of $KO$ and there is a well-known differential $d_3(\beta^2)=\eta^3$, which follows from a comparison with the Adams-Novikov spectral sequence and the relation $\eta^4=0$ in $\pi_* S$.
+The $T$-algebra spectral sequence computing the homotopy groups of the space of $C_2$-equivariant maps from $S^0$ to $KU$ is a connective cover of the homotopy fixed point spectral sequence (see \Cref{fig:ku-ss}).
+The latter spectral sequence converges to the homotopy of $KO$ and there is a well-known differential $d_3(\beta^2)=\eta^3$ (see \cite[Prop.~5.3.1]{Rog08}) which follows from a comparison with the Adams-Novikov spectral sequence and the relation $\eta^4=0$ in $\pi_* S$.